-Although we are a couple of weeks into 2013, it doesn’t mean that we should put away the Champagnes and sparkling wines.
-I love to open up a nice sparkler when friends come to visit, and a drop of bubbly always puts one in a celebratory mood.
+I love to open up a nice sparkler when friends come to visit—and a drop of bubbly always puts one in a celebratory mood.

-For about $20, Kirigin Cellars sparkling wine is a pretty good deal.
-Naturally fermented—with a secondary fermentation before bottling, it has a touch of finesse present in higher-end sparklers, although it’s somewhat sweet.
-Made in the Charmat method, which is also used in the crafting of Prosecco, this method forces the second fermentation to happen in a large stainless steel tank rather than in the bottle—as with the traditional méthode champenoise.
+For about $20, Kirigin Cellars’ sparkling wine is a pretty good deal.
+Naturally fermented, with a secondary fermentation before bottling, it’s not too sweet and has a touch of finesse present in higher-end sparklers.
+Using the Charmat method, also used in the making of Prosecco, the second fermentation is done in a large stainless steel tank—rather than in the bottle, as with the traditional méthode champenoise.
 So if you’re looking for a nice sparkler without breaking the bank, then this one fits the bill.
 And California certainly tops the list in making Champagne-style bubblies.

 |< Prev||Next >|